 We love this suggestion from Watermelon.org — a fruit bowl cut in the shape of a Tyrannosaurus Rex head.
 Kids typically won't touch a fruit bowl (especially if a cake is available) but parents have to eat something, too.

 Impressive as the watermelon carving is, we know it is just not a party without cake.
 That's covered, too – in chocolate-gooey lava.
 As party-cakes go, the great Rice Krispie Volcano Cake found at Birthdayinabox.com is the supreme triple-threat: Rice Krispie squares PLUS chocolate icing PLUS jelly beans.
 Three items that, ever since the Mesozoic Era, no child has been able to resist.

 What's the best way to excite guests as they arrive at your Dinosaur Party?
 Let them believe there might be a Tyrannosaurus Rex rampaging through the living room.
-Friday, June 1, AtmosFX released their latest digital decoration: Dinosaur Encounter.
+Check out AtmosFX's Dinosaur Encounter Digital Decoration Collection.
 Using a projector or TV, you can display a cadre of animated dinosaurs, making it appear these prehistoric creatures have also made the invite list.
 Keep the decorations going throughout the party as you can be certain the kids will ask for it!

 Something that can both be a great project and a great game are these fossils inside of rocks, which kids break open.
 Instructables has a great how-to post on these clever "rocks" made from flour, coffee grounds, sand, salt, and water.
 Plus, of course, whatever dinosaur surprise you want to hide inside.